robertomiguez/spa/readme.md

 **Login**
 ----
-Returns json data with an user.
+Returns json data with an user if login was successfull.

 * **URL**